 Data streaming technologies like Apache Kafka and Apache Flink enable continuous data processing while the data is in motion in an event-driven architecture.
 Data streaming enables immediate insights and seamless integration of data across systems.
 Kafka provides a robust real-time messaging and persistence platform, while Flink excels in low-latency stream processing, making them ideal for dynamic, stateful applications.
 A data streaming platform supports operational/transactional and analytical use cases.

 Data lakes and data warehouses store data at rest before processing the data.
 The platforms are optimized for batch processing and long-term analytics, including AI/ML use cases such as model training.
 Some components provide near real-time capabilities, e.g. data ingestion or dashboards.
 Data lakes offer scalable, flexible storage for raw data, and data warehouses provide structured, high-performance environments for business intelligence and reporting, complementing the real-time capabilities of streaming technologies.
 Most leading data platforms provide a unified combination of data lake and data warehouse called lakehouse.
-A lakehouse supports only analytical use cases.
-It does not provide the SLAs and latency for most operational/transactional use cases.
+Lakehouses are almost exclusively used for analytical workloads as they typically lack the SLAs and tight latency required for operational/transactional use cases.

 Data streaming and lakehouses are complementary, with some overlaps but different sweet spots.
 If you want to learn more, check out these articles: